-We’re almost there, everyone!
-One of the most anticipated days of the year is fast approaching — Black Friday is just around the corner, so we wanted to break down what it means to shop at our stores on that day.
-It’s always good to be prepared, especially if you’ve never shopped with us before on Black Friday.
-Keep reading to get the inside scoop on the best Black Friday furniture deals this year!
+With Black Friday just around the corner, we wanted to share what it means to shop at our stores — it’s always good to be prepared.
+Read on for the inside scoop on the best Black Friday furniture deals this year!

 Fall is harvest time and a full holiday season for celebrating Thanksgiving, Halloween, and Dia de los Muertos.
 It’s a delightfully in-between season, offering still warm yet slightly cooler weather.